Ntchinda-Giscard/Trigger-word-detection/README.md

 <img src="images/sound.png" style="width:1000px;height:150px;">

-In this assignment you will learn to:
+In this project you will learn to:
 - Structure a speech recognition project
 - Synthesize and process audio recordings to create train/dev datasets
 - Train a trigger word detection model and make predictions